-Instruct everyone to split up and gather three items from their classrooms, but without any further instruction on how they’ll be used.
+Instruct everyone to split up and gather three items from their classrooms, without further instruction on how they’ll be used.
 When everyone returns, break them into small groups.

-Tell the groups that they are now stuck on a deserted island together and the items they just retrieved are all they have to survive.
-Give everyone time to brainstorm and share.
+Tell the groups that they are now stuck on a deserted island together, and the items they just retrieved are all they have to survive.
+Give everyone time to brainstorm how they’ll use their items to survive and share.

-Have groups take turns sharing out their funny, resourceful, and absurd survival stories.
+Have groups take turns sharing their funny, resourceful, and absurd survival stories.

-Alternatively, if you want to go low-tech and have a physical staff bulletin board on display, you can create a drop-box where teammates can write and share their high-fives.
-You can then display them on the staff bulletin board to make sure they get visibility.
+Alternatively, if you want to go low tech and have a physical staff bulletin board on display, you can create a dropbox where teammates can write and share their high fives.
+You can then display them on the staff bulletin board to ensure they get visibility.

 It can be really nice to recognize special holidays, milestones, and birthdays, and if you’re like a lot of other centers, you don’t have any budget to do this.
 Consider scheduling the occasional potluck for your team to come together and celebrate with food.

 Keep in mind that asking people to contribute in this way can sometimes be a burden, and people won’t always feel comfortable sharing if they’re unable to provide food.
 So think about ways to make sure this isn’t becoming a stressor for people.
-For example, depending on the size of your team, you could pick one day in a month and celebrate all of the birthdays, milestones, etc. on the same day, rather than over multiple days.
+For example, depending on the size of your team, you could pick one day in a month and celebrate all of the birthdays and milestones on the same day rather than over multiple days.

 It can be difficult to plan social events outside of work hours because everyone has a variety of obligations that could begin as soon as they’re off the work clock.
 Think about what kind of local, convenient, and inclusive outings you and your team might be able to schedule.
 Is there an outdoor skating rink you can all go to in the winter for an afterwork skate?
 When the weather's warm, is there a free evening outdoor concert where you can set up a group picnic?

-Walk, run, jog, there’s something for every fitness level.
-Once a week or once a month schedule a time for teammates who want to walk, run, or jog together to get out together.
+Walk, run, or jog—there’s something for every fitness level.
+Once a week or month schedule time for teammates who want to walk, run, or jog together.
 This can be a great way to support everyone’s fitness goals, while also giving teammates a chance to chat in a more casual setting.
 This is totally optional, but your walking/jogging club might even want to sign up for a 5k together and run as a team.